Protection for Tenants during coronavirus

 Rent Supplement is a short-term, means-tested payment for people living in private rented accommodation who have had a significant change in circumstances (e.g. illness or job loss) and can no longer afford to pay their rent.

-To learn more and to apply for Rent Supplement, go here
+Learn more and apply for Rent Supplement here.

-If you have cannot work due to self-isolation or diagnosis of COVID-19, you can apply for Illness Benefit
+If you have cannot work due to self-isolation or diagnosis of COVID-19, you can apply for Enhanced Illness Benefit for COVID-19.
+If you have lost your job due to COVID-19, you can apply for the Pandemic Unemployment Payment

 How much is the Rent Supplement?